ihe-brasil/PROADI-SUS-HAOC/Technical Instructions/tech_inst-3.md

 ![](./media/image3-09.png)

 10. Go to the “Simulators” menu option.
 Open the Repository simulator and click on the “log” action

 ![](./media/image3-10.png)

 11. Select the “message” you have just generated.
-Take a screenshot of this screeen and click on the “Download message” option.
+Take a screenshot and click on the “Download message” option.

 ![](./media/image3-11.png)